conda-forge/cfep/cfep-23.md

 - The Zulip instance published at `conda-forge.zulipchat.com` will be open to the public with world-readable permissions.
 - The General channel will be the replacement for the `conda-forge/conda-forge.github.io` chat room.
 This will be reflected in the conda-forge.org documentation, and reminded periodically in the Element room.
-- The conda-forge core team will move its private communications to the Zulip instance, and close the relevant Element rooms.
+- The conda-forge core team will move its private communications to the Zulip instance, and stop using the Element rooms.
+A last message will be published with the details on how to transition to the Zulip instance.
 - New channels will be created in the instance as considered necessary (e.g. infrastructure, compilers, etc).
 - Sensitive topics will NOT be discussed directly in the Zulip instance.
 Instead they will follow the protocol described below.